Other Agencies with Responsibility for Asbestos

 From 12 July 2007, the National TFS (Transfrontier Shipment) Office in Dublin City Council is designated as the National Competent Authority for the export, import and transit of waste shipments.
 All transfrontier shipments of waste originating in any local authority area in the State that are subject to the prior written notification procedures must be notified to and through Dublin City Council at the National TFS Office via an electronic Waste Transfer Form.

 Local Authorities are responsible for investigating any incidents of air and water pollution in their areas, for example, the incorrect disposal of asbestos and can prosecute any infringements of the Air Pollution Act, 1987 and the Local Government (Water Pollution) Act, 1977.

-On this page, additional external sources of information on asbestos and asbestos related diseases are provided.
+On this page, additional external sources of information are provided.
 The HSA is not responsible for, and cannot guarantee the accuracy of information on sites that it does not manage; nor should the inclusion of a hyperlink be taken to mean endorsement by the HSA of the site to which it points.